nonsignificantp/enfermedades-inmunoprevenibles/README.md

 ## Variables and source

-1. Number of vaccines administered to both residents and non-residents of Buenos Aires City.
+1. Number of vaccines administered to both residents and non-residents of Buenos Aires City[[1]](www.estadisticaciudad.gob.ar/eyc/?p=28782).
-2. Number of registered cases of hepatitis A and hepatatis B from public hospitals aroun Buenos Aires City.
+2. Number of registered cases of hepatitis A and hepatatis B from public hospitals aroun Buenos Aires City[[2]](http://www.estadisticaciudad.gob.ar/eyc/?p=28834).

 All data came from the webpage of Buenos Aires City's Statistics and Census Boreau and all data is limited to Buenos Aires City's records from 1995 to 2013.